 DNA Transfer in Criminal Cases

-DNA transfer refers to the movement of DNA from one person, object, or surface to another, either through direct contact or indirect mechanisms such as secondary transfer.
 In criminal cases, DNA transfer is critical because the detection of a DNA profile does not, of itself, explain how the DNA was depositedwhen it was deposited, or whether it resulted from the alleged activity.

 Modern forensic science recognises that DNA can be transferred through intermediary surfaces, other individuals, shared environments, or routine handling.
 As a result, the presence of DNA does not necessarily indicate direct involvement in an offence, nor does it reliably establish timing or manner of contact.